jrangelramos/func-kamel-demo/README.md

 For this demo is required you have a GitHub account and [Personal Access Token](http://github.com/settings/tokens) that will be used by the functions to read issues and write labels.
 In case you don't have any, please create one.

+## Running on Openshift Cluster

+For Openshift the following operators are required for this demo:
+* Openshift Serverless Operator
+* Openshift AMQ Streams
+* Openshift Camel-K

+It is required you have:
+ * Kafta Cluster installed
+ * Knative Serving, Knative Eventing and Knative Kafka already created on the cluster

+It is also desired you have `oc` and `kn` CLI on your PATH.
+It's recommended, but not required, to have `kamel` CLI as well

 ## Implementation